-One such elaboration has been proposed by the author of this thesis in a 2009 paper.
-Following the broad notion of horizontal arguments, we may arrive at a conceptual argument that is broader than trust and hence more general - without losing any of its relevance and generality.
+One such elaboration (along with the basic notion of distinguishing between vertical and horizontal end-to-end arguments) has been proposed by the author of this thesis in a 2009 paper.
+Following the broad notion of horizontal arguments, we may arrive at a conceptual argument that is broader than trust and hence more general-without losing any of its relevance and generality.
 Instead of considering trust to be the ultimate criterion for the degree of delegation of functions away from the ends and into the network we may have the ends deciding on the basis of a more general cost-benefit analysis.
-While this notion has been alluded to in Clark and Blumenthal (2007)112 and also in Blumenthal and Clark (2001),113 our broader argument holds that trust is but one of the parameters in a multivariate cost-benefit analysis, determining the optimum place for any given function.114 Other such parameters may be the value of a given function, the costs and risks of implementing them oneself versus outsourcing them, the positive externalities gained by performing them at a central place, etc.:
+While this notion has been alluded to in Clark and Blumenthal (2007)112 and also in Blumenthal and Clark (2001),113 a more fully developed argument along those lines would hold that trust is but one of the parameters in a multivariate cost-benefit analysis aiming at determining the optimum place for any given function.114 Other such parameters may be the value of a given function, the costs and risks of implementing them oneself versus outsourcing them, the positive externalities gained by performing them at a central place, etc.: